aybzakaria5/zero_day/README.md

 # Vargant -or- how to code in your local computer
 ## Learning Objectives
-at the end of this project , you are expected to be able to **EXPLAIN** to anyone ,without the help og Google :
+at the end of this project , you are expected to be able to **EXPLAIN** to anyone ,without the help of  Google :
 * What is a virtual machine
 * who wrote Vagrant
 * what is Ubuntu
 * what does Ubuntu mean